Newcomer faces Republican backlash in Kansas 2nd House race

 The Republican winner will face Democrat Paul Davis, an attorney and a former Kansas House minority leader who carried the district when he narrowly lost the 2014 governor's race.
 Davis has raised almost $1.6 million in contributions.

-Watkins, a 41-year-old engineer, said Thursday that the race "has gone ugly."
-In May, he was comparing his military-outsider profile to that of Democratic Rep. Conor Lamb , who won a special election in Pennsylvania earlier this year, suggesting voters want military leadership in Congress.
+Watkins, a 42-year-old engineer, said Thursday that the race "has gone ugly."
+In May, he was comparing his military-outsider profile to that of Democratic Rep. Conor Lamb, who won a special election in Pennsylvania earlier this year, suggesting voters want military leadership in Congress.

 Watkins served a year in Afghanistan before becoming a defense contractor and consultant there and in Iraq.
 He's raced in Alaska's Iditarod dog-sled race and once attempted to scale Mount Everest.
 His public remarks are peppered with tributes to military comrades, and he praises Trump regularly.